U.S. To Impose New Sanctions On Russia For Nerve Agent Attacks

 The law requires the president to terminate arms sales, deny U.S. credit and prohibit the export of sensitive technology to any country using chemical or biological weapons.

-The Associated Press, citing an unnamed State Department official, says that sanctions "include the presumed denial of export licenses for Russia to purchase many items with national security implications."
+The Associated Press, citing an unnamed State Department official, says sanctions "include the presumed denial of export licenses for Russia to purchase many items with national security implications."

 However, the department says it will exempt aid to civil society and humanitarian groups and allow exports needed for continued U.S.-Russia cooperation in space.